UU-ER/AdOpT-NET0/joss_submission/paper.md

 Table: Features of AdOpT-NET0.
 The feature list is based on the comprehensive review paper by Hoffmann et al (2024) [@Hoffmann2024review].

-The standard formulation of the model framework is a mixed integer linear program.
+The standard formulation of the model framework is a mixed integer linear program (MILP).
 Its implementation supports a wide range of spatial/temporal resolutions and technological details.
 AdOpT-NET0 can optimize both system design and technology operation variables, enabling the optimization of existing energy systems with expansions or additions